ErnestoCaballero/spring5-jokes-app/README.md

 # spring5-jokes-app

-This project creates a simple web app that show a random Chuck Norris joke from a library imported by using a maven dependency.
+This project creates a simple web app that show a random Chuck Norris jokes from a library imported by using a maven dependency.

 ## Dependencies
 1. Thymeleaf